Dalibor Brozović: Life and career

 He was born in Sarajevo and went to primary school in Zenica.
 Then he went to comprehensive secondary schools in Visoko, Sarajevo and Zagreb.
 He received a BA degree in the Croatian language and Yugoslav literatures at the Faculty of Humanities and Social Sciences, University of Zagreb.
 In 1957, he received his Ph.D. with the thesis Speech in the Fojnica Valley.

 Brozović worked as an assistant at the Zagreb Theater Academy (1952–1953) and as a lecturer at the University of Ljubljana (until 1956).
 He subsequently went to the Faculty of Philosophy in Zadar, becoming an associate professor (1956), docent (1958), extraordinary (1962) and full (1968-1990) professor.
 In 1969 he worked as a visiting professor at the University of Michigan, and since 1971 at the University of Regensburg.

 In 1975 he became an associate, and in 1977 extraordinary, and in 1986 full member of the Yugoslav Academy of Sciences and Arts.
 Since 1986 he was an external member of the Macedonian Academy of Sciences and Arts, and since 1991 of the Academia Europaea.

 Since 1946 he was a member of the Communist Party.
 In the late 1980s, he was a co-founder and vice-president of the Croatian Democratic Union, which would win the 1990 elections.
 According to Croatian national television documentary “War before war”, he was informer of Yugoslavian secret service (SDS) and operated under code name “Forum” until early 1990.
 He was the vice-president of the presidency of the Republic of Croatia (in 1990) and a member of the Croatian Parliament (1992-1995).
 In the period 1991-2001 he headed the Miroslav Krleža Lexicographical Institute.
 He edited the Atlas of European and Slavic Dialectology.
+In 2012, Viktor Ivančić identified Brozović as the individual within the institute primarily accountable for directing the disposal and destruction of 40,000 copies of the Encyclopedia of Yugoslavia in the early 1990s.